petitioner/HE.CNNinfer/CNNinference/README.md

 'CNNinferArchiveFile20220409.7z_SetNumThreads(42)_nohup.out'

  Welcome to run this project, enjoy it!

-by 西星 者, 宫本新野, John C. Smith
-at 2022-04-09 13:12 GMT+08